FENCE PANEL 3

 Rocky Mountain latch E414.

-Photo credit: Ben ProwellCUSTOM WOOD GARDEN FENCE #3
+Photo credit: Ben ProwellWOODEN GARDEN FENCE 3

 Lincoln, Massachusetts